Market Saturation and Utilization Data Tool

 Starting with Release 7 (April 2018), the interactive data set for all reference periods includes state- and county-level data for the following United States territories, commonwealths, and freely associated states: American Samoa (AS); Micronesia (FM); Guam (GU); Northern Mariana Islands (MP); Puerto Rico (PR); and the U.S. Virgin Islands (VI).
 The national-level data in the interactive data set for all previous reference periods reflects the U.S. plus the aforementioned territories.

 The Market Saturation and Utilization Tool does not include information on market saturation and utilization for Medicaid or private insurance.
-However, the Medicare information included in the Tool may be a useful proxy for researchers or providers in these markets.
+Dual eligible metrics are produced from Medicare claims data only and therefore do not incorporate Medicaid claims data.

 The Market Saturation and Utilization Data Tool includes an interactive map that is color-coded based on an analysis that separates the distribution into the following categories of states/counties for the selected metric: lowest 25 percent, second lowest 25 percent, third lowest 25 percent, top 25 percent excluding extreme values, and extreme values.
 An extreme value is one that greatly differs from other values in its field (e.g., Number of Providers).
 Counties that are excluded from the analysis are colored gray in the interactive map.